FIELD NOTES | REFLECTIONS

 My first trip to the Omo River Valley was in 2005, and I have returned annually to document the lives of women in the remote Omo Valley and Lake Turkana.
 Kara Women Speak is a ten-year multimedia project about the Omo River cultures from the women’s point of view, and the human rights and environmental issues that now threaten their way of life.
 This body of work tells their stories through portrait photography, recorded interviews, and field recordings of ambient sounds, social media, film and video.

-These notes from the field represent my personal experiences and observations of a decade working with women and their communities in Ethiopia’s Omo River Valley and Kenya’s Lake Turkana.
+These notes from the field reflect my personal experiences and observations of a decade working with women and their communities in Ethiopia’s Omo River Valley and Kenya’s Lake Turkana.

 2014 | NOTES FROM THE FIELD